 If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
-See "Using NATIVE authentication," "Enabling user authentication," and "Setting the SQL standard authorization mode" in the Derby Developer's Guide for more information.
+See "Configuring NATIVE authentication," "Configuring user authentication," and "Configuring user authorization" in the Derby Security Guide for more information.
 The database owner can grant access to other users.

 '''

 CallableStatement cs = conn.prepareCall

 ("CALL SYSCS_UTIL.SYSCS_CREATE_USER(?, ?)");

 cs.setString(1, "fred");

 cs.setString(2, "fredpassword");

-'''

-'''

 cs.execute();

 cs.close();

 '''